Oakland County, MI

 Stormwater, which comes from rain and melting snow and ice, is intended to soak into the soil, runoff into local bodies of water, or be held on the surface to evaporate.
 However, as land is developed and the natural environment is converted into impervious surfaces (asphalt, concrete, rooftops, etc.) stormwater is often channeled into a series of pipes and storm drainage systems that ultimately discharge directly to lakes, rivers, and streams.
 This removes stormwater from the area quickly, but also eliminates all opportunities for it to infiltrate back into the soil.
 Therefore, more stormwater is entering bodies of water at a faster rate than those systems are naturally able to handle.
 This is where stormwater management becomes important.

 Stormwater management is the control and use of stormwater runoff by planning for runoff, maintaining stormwater systems, and regulating the collection, storage, and movement of stormwater.
 Oftentimes, green stormwater infrastructure (GSI) is used to help manage stormwater.
 GSI uses vegetation, soil, and natural processes to capture and slow rainwater or snowmelt as it moves across a landscape.
 This approach for managing stormwater allows water to percolate through the soil and utilize plant roots to filter out contaminants.
-In addition to reducing the amount of stormwater that enters the sewer system, GSI can also improve water quality, increase tree canopy, native vegetation and pollinator habitat, and aid in climate resilience.
+In addition to reducing the amount of stormwater that enters the drainage system, GSI can also improve water quality, increase tree canopy, native vegetation and pollinator habitat, and aid in climate resilience.

 Residential Solutions